The Science Behind the GMEG

 Consistent Torque for On-Demand Power

-The final output of the GMEG is a consistent, high-speed low-torque rotational force.
-This reliable output is perfectly suited for driving a generator to produce clean, stable electricity on demand.
+The GMEG produces a final output of consistent, high-speed rotational force.
+This reliable power is perfectly suited for driving an electrical generator, producing stable and clean electricity on demand.

-Unlike intermittent energy sources, the GMEG delivers a constant flow of power, which can be seamlessly integrated into the grid.
-A portion of this output is strategically transferred to power the Dynamic Load Lifting System (DLLS), ensuring the entire cycle is continuously maintained.
+Unlike intermittent energy sources, the GMEG delivers a constant and predictable flow of power, which can be seamlessly integrated into the grid.
+A portion of this output is intelligently routed to the Kinetic Energy Transfer System (KETS) to absorb and manage any torque fluctuations, while another portion is used by the DLLS system to ensure the entire energy generation cycle is continuously maintained.

 Information